ldiegos/esphome-junctek_kgf/README_HA.md

 ```

 After struggling my head with the sensors, templates and so on, i finished with the following package(yaml file): pck_enrgyconsum_battery_control.yaml
+At this package i'm able to control the update information from MQTT and try to overide the problems with odd information and values not in range.

 ```
 ###################################################################################